manojkumardshenoy/mulder/Utils/EncodePointerLib/README.txt

 (2) In your project properties, change "Linker" -> "System" -> "Minimum Required Version" to "5.0"

 (3) In your project properties, add "EncodePointer.lib" to "Linker" -> "Input" -> "Additional Dependencies"

+    If you explicitely link against "kernel32.lib", please make sure that "EncodePointer.lib" is first in the list!

 Background